 How to Optimize Your Website for AI Search Engines

-AI search tools don't rank pages — they extract answers.
-Optimizing for ChatGPT, Perplexity, and Gemini means rethinking structure, schema, and how your content earns citations.
+AI search tools extract answers, they do not rank pages.
+Optimizing for ChatGPT, Perplexity, and Gemini means rethinking structure, schema, and citations.

 TL;DR